michaelhyi/distributed-message-queue/README.md

 # Distributed Message Queue

-An implementation of a Kafka-like distributed message queue in C. This distributed system uses a custom application-layer network protocol called DMQP and Apache ZooKeeper for distributed consensus and metadata.
+A distributed message queue implemented in C, modeling a very simplified version of Kafka.
+This distributed system uses a custom application-layer network protocol called DMQP and Apache ZooKeeper for distributed consensus and metadata.

 ## Features
 - Partitions: Topics, Sharding, Replication